datalad-handbook/book/docs/basics/101-115-symlinks.rst

 #. file size

 #. and/or path/pattern, and thus for example file extensions,
-   or names, or file types (e.g. text files, as with the ``text2git`` configuration template).
+   or names, or file types (e.g., text files, as with the ``text2git`` configuration template).

 Git-annex, in order to version control the data, takes the file content